tc39/proposal-uniform-interchange-date-parsing/README.md

 ### Exposing string conformance
 Should ECMAScript expose a means of testing strings for conformance with the date-time interchange format?
-Something like `Date.isInterchangeCompatible` could be useful for validating input _before_ sending it to `Date.parse`, since that function retains the ability to accept strings that don't conform to the format.
+Something like `Date.isPortableString` could be useful for validating input _before_ sending it to `Date.parse`, since that function retains the ability to accept strings that don't conform to the format.
 It would also be nice to expose not just a Boolean classifier but the actual date-time fields (an enhancement similar to that offered by `RegExp.prototype.exec` over `RegExp.prototype.test`), but getting such an interface right at this point seems overly difficult, especially when considering time zone offsets (which dampen the possibility of just returning a [year, month, …] array for use with e.g. `new Date`).

 ### Related efforts